A Confidential Computing Transparency Framework for a Comprehensive Trust Chain: User study

 While the consensus is clear for no transparency, the same cannot be said for L1, L2 and L3.
-The main theme emergeing from the data is that of objectivity and impartiality (90 answers).
+The main theme emerging from the data is that of objectivity and impartiality (60\% of all annotated answers).
 Specifically, participants believe first-party certifiers cannot be objective and trusted due to conflict of interest, possible pressure from their employer, self-interest and bias.
-External certifiers, on the other hand, are considered more neutral and trustworthy because they are not perceived as being influenced by pressure from the app developer.
-Many participants express such views for both community and third-party certifiers (70); however, a smaller portion believes that only community certifiers can be truly independent (20).
+External certifiers, on the other hand, are considered more neutral and trustworthy because they are perceived as being less influenced by pressure from the app developer.
+Many participants express such views for both community and third-party certifiers (43\%).
+However, a smaller portion believes that only community certifiers can be truly independent.
+This belief is particularly strong among the participants in \highdetail\ variant (42\%), compared to \lowdetail\ variant (14\%).

 Participants expressed a range of concerns, sometimes conflicting, in addition to their focus on objectivity.
-Some participants believe first-party certifiers have a better understanding of the app, giving them an advantage in the reviewing process (4 answers).
-On the other hand, others feel that third-party certifiers are more precise, and are true experts in the field specialised in reviewing (9).
-Similarly, some participants \textit{exclusively} addressed third-party certifiers as experts, or perceived them to have better and more exclusive access to the sensitive components, especially when compared to community certifiers (16).
-In contrast, some participants are sceptical about third-party certifiers, believing they might still try to satisfy or be pressured by the app developer (10), albeit in smaller numbers compared to first-party certifiers.
+Some participants believe first-party certifiers have a better understanding of the app, giving them an advantage in the reviewing process (5\%).
+On the other hand, others feel that third-party certifiers are more precise, and are true experts in the field specialised in reviewing (7\%).
+In the \lowdetail\ variant particularly, some participants \textit{exclusively} addressed third-party certifiers as experts, or perceived them to have better and more exclusive access to the sensitive components, especially when compared to community certifiers (11\% of annotated answers from \lowdetail\ variant).
+In contrast, some participants are sceptical about third-party certifiers, believing they might still try to satisfy or be pressured by the app developer (8\%), albeit in smaller numbers compared to first-party certifiers.